-From January to June, 1986, ORNL conducted the verification activity for the Maywood vicinity properties, including this location at 61 Trudy Drive, Lodi, located southwest of the Maywood site.
+From January to June, 1986, ORNL conducted the verification activity for the Maywood vicinity properties, including this location at 121 Avenue F, Lodi, located southwest of the Maywood site.
 A diagram of the property showing the approximate property boundaries and excavated areas is shown in Fig. 3.
 This location is one in a series of vicinity properties near the Maywood site that was suspected of being radioactively contaminated and that has been surveyed by BNI3 to identify horizontal and vertical boundaries of radionuclide concentrations exceeding remedial action criteria.
 (Verification of these properties will be completed in 1986.)
-A contaminated area of ~60 m2 that exceeded the guidelines was located in the side yard of the property and was excavated.
+A contaminated area of ~150 m2 that exceeded the guidelines was located in the yard around the house, including part of the front sidewalk, and was excavated.